 Running for: Amarillo City Council Place 3

-How he voted in the November 2016 city bond election: Yes to all seven propositions
+How he voted in the November 2016 city bond election: No to all seven propositions.

 What are your major campaign points and how do you plan to make them happen?

 I think we need to be fiscally responsible and everybody says that.
 But by being a small business owner and having been a small business owner for a long number of years, I feel like it's important that you work within your budget and you work within your means.
 The thing about being a small business owner is the fact that you don't have the ability to go back to the taxpayers and ask them to indemnify your bad choices.
 You have to make it work on your own so as a small business owner you get kind of a different accountability aspect, so I'm really large on accountability.
 I'm really strong on youth and community engagement.
 I'd like to see more volunteer programs done.
 I'd like to see the city look for additional ways for funding, more creative ways for funding through grants and things along that line.
 Those are things that I'm really looking forward to.
 I'm really big on the truth.
 I'm an honest individual.
 I'm not a salesman, I'm not a politician, I'm just a citizen first trying to do the right thing.
 I'm extremely fiscally responsible and completely engaged.
 I try and be really interactive as far as going to city council meetings and things like that.
 I've attended over 100 events in the last year.
 Most of those were campaign related, city council meetings, town hall meetings, things like that.
 So chances are if you go to a meeting that has city policy I'll be there.

 Do you think the city should continue to issue bonds to fund future projects, or just use money allocated in the annual budget?